pqb-team/Analysis-Scripts/README.md

 Below are the objects within spotsize.C

-spotsize_grid
+### spotsize_grid
-  * Takes a bpm, XPos, and YPos and plots the bpm's result at each coordinate combination
+Takes a bpm, XPos, and YPos, and plots the bpm's result at each coordinate combination
+  * Plots are output as root files

-spotsize_fit
+### spotsize_fit
-  * Plots the change in the bpm as a function of either XPos or YPos
+Plots the change in the bpm as a function of either XPos or YPos
+  * Plots are output as root files
+  * The data needs to be fit separately at the moment.
+Looking into changing this